 This is the fifth in a six-part series that explores five focus areas for businesses to address in plastic strategies, accelerating change and pursing the necessary scale of innovation and collaboration to address the plastics challenge.
 You can read the fourth blog in this series here.

 No one consumer goods company, packaging or plastics manufacturer will be able to solve the plastics problem alone.
-Effective collaboration will be imperative if we are act at the scale and pace necessary to address the challenge.
+Effective collaboration will be imperative if we are acting at the scale and pace necessary to address the challenge.

 The need for collaboration is even more pressing in light of the complex and highly fragmented nature of the plastics value chain.
 In part driven by a lack of coordination and engagement, we see today a proliferation of materials, labelling, collection schemes and reprocessing systems – a diversity that has hampered the development of effective markets.
 Rethinking and harmonising the functioning of such a complex value chain will require efforts and greater cooperation from all key players.